-This is the one for you if you are staying in Oakland, Berkeley or Walnut Creek.
+This is the one for you if you are staying in Oakland, Berkeley or Walnut Creek or other destinations in the East Bay.
 It’s also a great option for you if you are heading straight north to visit the wineries in Napa Valley.

 Since you have to cross the San Francisco Bay Bridge, it takes more time - and is more of a hassle than SFO.
 This is why I usually recommend flying into SFO if you are heading straight to San Francisco.
 However, if you find a killer flight deal into OAK, then paying a little extra for ground transportation might not be as big of a deal.

 You will want to leave at least an hour transfer time between the Oakland California Airport and San Francisco.
 While it's only a few miles, traffic is usually heavy between these two cities - so you want to leave plenty of time for your transfer.